TabMGP: Martingale Posterior with TabPFN: Introduction

+We can then ask for the posterior distribution of $F_\infty$ given data $z_{1:n}$.
+In this role, $F_\infty$ represents the \textbf{latent Bayesian model} internalised by the predictive rule, a state of knowledge that remains implicit but can be queried through simulation.
+Specifically, we may obtain posterior samples of $F_\infty \mid z_{1:n}$ through a process of \textbf{forward sampling}: starting from the observed dataset $z_{1:n}$, one repeatedly draws the next observation from the predictive rule conditional on the data so far, appends it to the dataset, and continues.
+In practice, the forward sampling process is terminated at some large $N$ such that $F_N$ serves as an approximate posterior sample of $F_\infty \mid z_{1:n}$.

+Complementary to BPI is GB, a framework that argues we can update a prior to a posterior distribution over parameters that are connected to observations through a loss function rather than a likelihood.
+This allows for significant flexibility as the object of interest $\theta$ is generally defined as the minimiser of an expected loss and need not index the underlying Bayesian model.
+Despite this flexibility, GB still requires the specification of an explicit prior.

+The martingale posterior (MGP) emerges as a powerful synthesis of these directions, one that is especially resonant in the era of foundation transformers \citep{bommasani22opportunities}, which have recently begun to dominate tabular data tasks---a domain long considered a stronghold of traditional, non-deep-learning methods.
+Practitioners confronted with a new tabular dataset will increasingly turn to pretrained models like TabPFN \citep{hollmann22tabpfn} rather than design a bespoke likelihood--prior pair and navigate the complexities of Markov chain Monte Carlo or variational inference.
+For these users, the parameters of scientific interest are effectively decoupled from the internals of the transformer, necessitating a framework that can recover the posterior distribution of a functional $\theta(F_\infty)$ directly from the transformer’s predictive outputs.
+The MGP provides this mechanism by treating the transformer as a predictive engine for the latent model $F_\infty$, while the GB loss function specifies the functional $\theta$ to be extracted.

+The forward sampling mechanism above for $F_\infty \mid z_{1:n}$ provides the computational means for this recovery.
+The procedure remains the same except that, at termination, we report $\theta(F_N)$ as an approximate posterior sample from $\theta(F_\infty) \mid z_{1:n}$.
+This sampling scheme is well suited to transformers: \textbf{next-token prediction} \textit{is} the predictive rule, and forward sampling mirrors \textit{autoregressive generation}, where each token is sampled from the conditional distribution given the context, appended to the context, and the process is repeated.
+This procedure is visualised in Figure~\ref{fig:tabmgp-sampling}.

 Yet, despite this alignment, the martingale posterior literature has focused almost exclusively on handcrafted predictive rules that satisfy exact martingale properties \citep[e.g.,][]{fong23martingale,ghalebikesabi23quasibayesian,huk24quasibayes}; see Section~\ref{sec:related-works} for a review.
-These approaches are elegant, but they require problem-specific design choices and often impose strong conditions.
-In addition, the emphasis on exact martingale structure risks overstating its importance: the martingale property is sufficient to guarantee the existence of a limiting law and a well-defined martingale posterior, but it is not clear that it is necessary for delivering meaningful expressions of uncertainty about unknown parameters.
+These approaches are theoretically rigorous, but they require problem-specific design choices to tune the predictive rule for the dataset at hand.
+Moreover, the emphasis on exact martingale structure overstates this condition's importance.
+Although the martingale property is a sufficient condition to guarantee the existence of a limiting law $F_\infty$, it is \textbf{not necessary} for delivering epistemic uncertainty for $\theta(F_\infty)$.
+We argue that the reliance on this restrictive sufficient condition has impeded the broader adoption of MGPs and prevents their application to high-capacity models.